"The Summit was outstanding and quite frankly I think it keeps getting better every year."

 will do deep dives on philanthropic practice including

 building grantee communications and developing promising

 have numerous opportunities to network and interact with

 your colleagues, including an opening night reception, extended

 and pre-Summit affinity group

 management, education and health care funding, corporate

-Breakfast and Tax & Legal Update.
+funding.
+Plus a Tax & Legal Update.

 The Summit features two special pre-Summit